 With the announcement that Kevin Durant will leave the OKC Thunder to join the Golden State Warriors, Warriors head coach Steve Kerr officially becomes the luckiest man in the world.
 This is not to take anything at all away from Kerr’s accomplishments as a player, a league executive or a head coach.
 His record in all those areas speaks for itself.
 And Kerr’s childhood was marked by tragedy, so one might consider all his adult good fortune merely a way of evening the score.

-Kerr, by the way, received the news about Durant while on vacation in Hawaii.The BEST SALES on Amazon NOW ]
+Kerr, by the way, received the news about Durant while on vacation in Hawaii.Up to 70% off on Hottest Amazon Deals]